Tata's Mistry man: tightening belts as more frugal era begins

 “Each company will be doing it for himself ... that’s the overall guidance and the strategic direction,” another director told Reuters.

-Besides Tata Chemicals, Mistry’s to-fix list includes underperformers such as the domestic arm of Tata Motors (TAMO.NS), Tata Steel, and Tata Power (TTPW.NS), people familiar with the plans told Reuters.
+Besides Tata Chemicals, Mistry’s to-fix list includes underperformers such as the domestic arm of Tata Motors , Tata Steel, and Tata Power, people familiar with the plans told Reuters.

 All directors and executives who spoke to Reuters for this article declined to be identified due to the sensitivity of their comments.
 Mistry declined to be interviewed.